Wonkette

 Wonkette is an American online magazine of topical and political gossip, established in 2004 by Gawker Media and founding editor Ana Marie Cox.
 The editor since 2012 is Rebecca Schoenkopf, formerly of OC Weekly.
-Wonkette covers U.S. politics from Washington, D.C. to local schoolboards.
-Taking a sarcastic tone, the site focuses heavily on humorous breaking news, rumors, and the downfall of the powerful.
-It also deals with serious matters of politics and policy, producing in-depth analysis.
+Wonkette covers U.S. politics in a satirical manner.

 Launch and history

 Wonkette was established in January 2004 as part of the Gawker Media network.
 Its founding editor was Ana Marie Cox, a former editor at suck.com.

 Cox rapidly established a large reading audience and media notice for the site.
 The blog gained further national media attention after Cox publicized the story of Jessica Cutler aka "Washingtonienne", a former Hill staffer who blogged about her affair with a member of former Senator Mike DeWine's staff.

 Cox announced her resignation as Wonkettes editor on January 5, 2006, in order to promote her book, Dog Days, and was succeeded by David Lat, the author of Underneath Their Robes, a blog about the federal judiciary, and Alex Pareene, a young New York University student and Gawker intern/guest editor in New York who moved to D.C. for the Wonkette position.
 (In late 2007, Pareene moved to the flagship Gawker site and, in April 2010, to Salon.)

 In June 2006, Lat announced his decision to leave Wonkette.
 His slot was to be filled by guest editors until August 2006, when longtime political blogger Ken Layne joined as editor.
 Wonkette reached its largest pre-2008 audience during the 2006 midterm elections due to scandal coverage of Mark Foley and other incumbents involved in corruption, sex-abuse and bribery scandals.